T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: T2AV-Compass

 \subsection{Dataset Statistics}

 \paragraph{Distribution and Diversity.} As depicted in Figure~\ref{figure:main}(b), our prompts exhibit notably higher token counts compared to existing baselines (e.g., JavisBench, VABench), more accurately mirroring the complexity of real-world user queries.
-The dataset encompasses a broad spectrum of themes, soundscapes, and cinematographic styles, with the corresponding hierarchical QA distribution detailed in Figure~\ref{fig:t2avbench_stats}(a).
+The dataset encompasses a broad spectrum of themes, soundscapes, and cinematographic styles, with the corresponding hierarchical QA distribution detailed in Figure~\ref{fig:t2avbench_stats}.
+Figure~\ref{fig:t2avbench_data} summarizes audiovisual complexity factors.
 To quantify diversity, we analyze the semantic retention rates of CLIP (video) and CLAP (audio) embeddings after deduplication.
 As shown in Figures~\ref{figure:main}(c) and (d), our benchmark demonstrates superior semantic distinctiveness across both modalities, significantly outperforming concurrent datasets.